August 31, 2018

 Standard Shipping Container Dimensions

 Shipping container dimensions have been standardized, so they do not vary from one market to another, or from country to country.
-This is because they are made to international standards, making cross-border trade much more accessible.
+This is because they are made to international organization for standardization, making cross-border trade much more accessible.
 Containers can also be interchanged by shipping, rail and truck companies easily without having to make any adjustments whatsoever.
 The following are standard shipping container dimensions.

 External Containers Dimensions